kwantu/platformconfiguration/platformconfiguration.wiki/Developer-tools.md

 **The Kwantu platform is fundamentally (web and mobile) based.
-Development of apps on the platform requires the ability to edit XML and JASON files and access to the World-Wide-Web in the process of developing, testing and running apps.**
+Development of apps on the platform requires the ability to edit XML and JSON files and access to the World-Wide-Web in the process of developing, testing and running apps.**

 ### The Kwantu team
 The Kwantu team uses: